 This work is usually done in a highly organized fashion using mail processing machines (called “Mail Accommodators”, “Mail Carts”, or “Mail Pouches”).

 The mail is sorted and labeled in accordance with USPS policy, then processed through the machine (also called a “masher”).
 The entire operation requires a high degree of skill.

-The holiday clerk assistant at USPS is responsible for taking care of customers with questions or to address customers’ issues concerning personalized or general customer service.
+Additionally, the holiday clerk assistant at USPS is responsible for taking care of customers with questions, or address customers’ issues concerning personalized or general customer service.